Welcome to the Center.

 We provide direct service to clients from the community if they meet one of two criteria: (1) they are a part of training for professionals; or (2) they are served on a fee-for-service basis.

-The Center contains 8 different interactive exhibit areas dedicated to professional ongoing development.
+The Center contains four interactive exhibit areas dedicated to professional ongoing development.
 Each of the exhibit areas provides opportunities for users to interact with and/or create educational materials using some type of assistive technology.